 Applicable throughout the project life cycle

-While parametric estimating works best at the planning phase of a project, it can work well at any project stage.
+While parametric estimating works best in the planning phase of a project, it can work well at any project stage.
 Parametric estimating is efficient and reduces the need for the granular detailing of the bottom-up approach.
 It gives coherence to a project at the start and throughout the life cycle, especially when it gets complex.

 Another advantage of parametric estimating is how it accounts for historical and current data differences.
 Manual adjustments to the calculated results to account for differences between the historical and current projects can help address the weaknesses of a model.